 Besides taking some snaps of the breathtaking views and waters, you can go caving or spend a few days exploring via boat or electric train.
 Head on to the Veliki Slap when you’re there, which gives you a picturesque view of the clear lakes with blended hues.

 I recommend you visit in early October when the weather is perfect.
-Also, while hiking shoes aren’t necessary, bring warm clothes and socks if you plan on staying for the (cold) evening in one of the nearby campings.
-But first, find the right tent for your hiking trip.
+Also, while hiking shoes aren’t necessary, bring warm clothes and socks if you plan on staying for the (cold) evening in one of the nearby camps.

 6. Lac Blanc in France